2023 Solar Incentives Guide for Citrus Heights, CA - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local Citrus Heights solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit will apply to you, talk to your local Citrus Heights solar installers.

 State & Local Solar Incentives